Buyer guide

 Does every buyer need a sewer scope?

 No. The point is not universal fear.
-The point is whether buried-line uncertainty is high enough that checking changes the confidence of the purchase.
+The point is whether buried-line uncertainty is high enough that checking materially changes the confidence of the purchase.